 - Alexandra Buckmire, Director of Unified Student Services, Boston Renaissance Charter Public School (2015-present)

 - Stephen Furtado, Executive Director, Global Learning Charter Public School (2014-present)

-- Kennedy Hilario, Director of Schools, Community Day Charter Public Schools (2011-present)
+- Kennedy Hilario, Executive Director, City on a Hill Charter Public Schools (2011-present)

 - Jed Lippard, Head of School, Prospect Hill Academy Charter School (2007-present)

 - AnnMarie Little, Director of Special Education, Abby Kelley Foster Charter Public School (2007-present)

 - Jeanne Schultz, Executive Director, Hill View Montessori Charter Public School (2009-present)

 - Todd Sumner, Principal, Francis W. Parker Charter Essential School (2015-present)

 - Shannah Varón, Executive Director, Boston Collegiate Charter School (2014-present)